acgrissom/presentations/2024_simint_coling.md

 - Odd that interventions help more than **EXPERT HELP**
     - Perhaps signle annotator's judgments don't generalize
     - Higher rate of infrequent cognates in **EXPERT HELP** condition might make it less effective

+---
+# Conclusions
+- Generally consistant results for professionals and proxies
+- Potential for more user-focused development of aids for simultaneous translation
+- Faster human-in-the-loop testing at lower cost
+- Difficulty metric predicts downstream translation difficulty for non-professionals when used with gold-standard translations
+- Untrained bilingual surrogates can be used as surrogates in piloting phases of assistance designs
+- Limitation: inherent shortcomings of automatic metrics